langchain-ai/langchain/README.md

 combine them with other sources of computation or knowledge.

 This library is aimed at assisting in the development of those types of applications.
-It aims to create:

-1. a comprehensive collection of pieces you would ever want to combine
-2. a flexible interface for combining pieces into a single comprehensive "chain"
-3. a schema for easily saving and sharing those chains

 ## 📖 Documentation